CryptoShare-xyz/PayFriends/README.md

 - [x] integration with metamask or another wallet
 - [ ] make code more type safe
 - [ ] make code more efficient
+- [ ] probably need to make expenseID from each one created for uniqueness